Due to the measures relating to the coronavirus, a number of matters are temporarily subject to change. Click here for more information.

 When is Huis Marseille open?

-The museum is open from Tuesday to Sunday, 11–18h.
-The museum is closed on Mondays, during the construction of a new exhibition (in the week preceding the opening), 27 April (King’s Day), 25 December (Christmas Day) and 1 January (New Year’s Day).
+The museum is open on Saturday to Tuesday, 10 am–6 pm, and Wednesday to Friday, 10 am–9 pm.
+The museum is closed during the construction of a new exhibition (in the week preceding the opening), 27 April (King’s Day), 25 December (Christmas Day) and 1 January (New Year’s Day).
 However, the museum is open on all other public holidays, including Easter Monday and Whit Monday.